 Michal J. Kramarek, Ph.D.

-Michal J. Kramarek is a Postdoctoral Research Associate at CARA.
+Michal J. Kramarek is a CARA Research Associate.
 He received his Ph.D. in Philanthropic Studies from Indiana University in Indianapolis.
 He also received a Certificate in Nonprofit Studies from Johns Hopkins University in Baltimore, and M.A. in Corporate Finance and Accounting after completing education in Poland and Germany.
 His dissertation focuses on Prison Ministry Workers in Indiana and his Master’s thesis focuses on the Financial Evaluation of Polish Humanitarian Aid foundation.